-- If the nature of a dangerous underwater object, dangerous underwater area, or floating object is not explicitly known, it must be encoded using OBSTRN. - An OBSTRN object of type area must be covered by an area object from Group 1 as appropriate. - If it is required to encode an OBSTRN object where the attribute VALSOU is populated with an empty (null) value, but the source information indicates the depth of the object is within the range of the surrounding depth area, the value EXPSOU = 1 (within the range of the surrounding depth area) should be populated in order to avoid the unnecessary display of isolated danger symbols in ECDIS - In certain circumstances where an obstruction is always dry (for example cribs), it may be covered by a LNDARE object.
+- If the nature of a dangerous underwater object, dangerous underwater area, or floating object is not explicitly known, it must be encoded using OBSTRN. - An OBSTRN object of type area must be covered by an area object from Group 1 as appropriate. - If it is required to encode an OBSTRN object where the attribute VALSOU is populated with an empty (null) value, but the source information indicates the depth of the object is within the range of the surrounding depth area, the value EXPSOU = 1 (within the range of the surrounding depth area) should be populated in order to avoid the unnecessary display of isolated danger symbols in ECDIS. - Active submarine volcanos can be a significant navigational hazard and harmful concentrations of volcanic gases emanating from active submarine volcanos can cover an extensive area (see S-4 clause B-428.4).
+If it is required to encode an active submarine volcano, it must be done using an OBSTRN object, with attributes EXPSOU = 2 (shoaler than the range of depth of the surrounding depth area), QUASOU = 2 (depth unknown) and INFORM = Active submarine volcano.
+To indicate the unpredictable nature of the volcano (it may be periodically submerged or extend above the surface), the mandatory attributes VALSOU and WATLEV must be populated with an empty (null) value.
+In order to raise the level of indication of the hazard in the ECDIS to the mariner so as to generate an alarm, a small DEPARE object having attribute DRVAL1 = 0 may also be encoded.
+The area that can be potentially covered by harmful volcanic gases, which may cover an area of up to 10 NM from the volcano, should be encoded using the object class CTNARE (see clause 6.6), with attribute INFORM = Volcanic activity; and an appropriate cautionary note referenced using the attribute TXTDSC similar to: